August 8th, 2018

 Distance: 29 miles

-On today’s agenda was walking around Mt Jefferson.
+On today’s agenda: walking around Mt Jefferson, another volcano.
+I love it!

 I had first spied it from the slopes of Mt Hood 3 days prior and now it loomed large.
 Incidentally, back at Timberline lodge, I observed a father pointing at it and telling his son, “see, that’s Mt.
 St Helens!”
 Ok, for starters, Helens is the only volcano with a flat top and should be easily distinguishable from all the others.
 Furthermore, it lies 60 miles to the NW from Mt.
 Hood and is not even in Oregon, it’s in Washington.
 Wrong state, wrong direction, wrong mountain, Dad!
 Let’s hope Jr. has competent geography teachers in school 😁.

 I was reluctant to leave my lovely campsite but I wanted to do big miles today, maybe as much as 33.
 Of course the day started with a big climb (Oregon is not flat) but it was worth it for the views.
 I watched the sun rise through the haze.
-I assume the smoke is from the CA fires but who knows.
+I assume the smoke is from the fires to the south but who knows.

 The trail went steeply through rock fields up to a ridge, where the views of Mt Jefferson were the best.
 I even went over a few snow patches, which were fun, a reminder of my early days on the trail.